 Need to know where to stay in Chiang Rai?
 I originally booked 4 nights at the Connect Hostel, and then decided to have an additional two, because I liked it so much!
+There are so many things to do in Chiang Rai, particularly if you love beautiful Buddhist temples.
 Most travellers will see what they want to see in Chiang Rai in 3/4 days, I just loved the Chiang Rai temples and I enjoy slow travel.

 Where to Stay in Chiang Rai – Connect Hostel

 I booked Connect Hostel through Booking.com and it was easy to find, on Phahonyothin Road.
 I jumped in a taxi from the official Taxi station at Chiang Rai Airport and got to my hostel for just 120 Baht.